Tech-at-DU/ACS-1410-Introduction-to-Swift/Lessons/06-SwiftUI2/README.md

 Read about Toggle here: https://developer.apple.com/documentation/swiftui/toggle/

-For the picker you need to define an enum like this:
+For the picker, you need to define an enum like this:

 ```Swift
 // enum of type PizzaSize